RJAIN-27/SlackBot-CSC510/Process.md

   - Following the scrum methodology we could develop the project with iterative devdelopment, where short meetings ensured that important tasks are prioritized based on feedback in the scrum meetings.

 ### Process Reflection
+The activities of this sprint were carried out with relative ease compared to the previous sprint with respect to the schedule of the team-members.
+In regard to the codes, there was repetition in code useage among use cases with inter-dependencies.
+But this was reviewed and identified during peer review and was sorted by appropriate modularization.

 ## Testing